hpmartins/bibhtml-to-markdown/README.md

 # bibhtml-to-markdown
-Converts Zotero HTML bibliography to markdown using a custom style
+Converts Zotero HTML bibliography to markdown using a custom style.